bytes.h

 • %dx: uint32_t as hex

-• %z: ssz_ob_t as json using numbers for uint
+• %z: ssz_ob_t as value using numbers for uint (quotes are removed)

-• %Z: ssz_ob_t as json using hex without leading zeros for uint
+• %Z: ssz_ob_t as value using hex without leading zeros for uint (quotes are removed)

 Parameters